Why we ditched our mobile phones

 "A lot of the time you feel these devices are controlling your life and the dependency on it is draining."

-He borrows friends' phones if needs to make calls and "always finds a way" to stay in touch with friends and family.
+He borrows friends' phones if he needs to make calls and "always finds a way" to stay in touch with friends and family.

 Being phoneless means he has also eliminated social media from his life.